-The Chair of the Compensation Committee and the Chairperson of the Board solicited feedback from each director regarding the CEO's performance during the prior year.
+To determine CEO performance and compensation, the Chairperson of the Compensation Committee and the Chairperson of the Board solicited feedback from each director regarding the CEO's performance during the prior year.
 Each director's comments were based on his or her own independent evaluation, as well as a self-review provided by the CEO.
 Both the Committee and the Board in executive session without the CEO present reviewed the feedback, and weighed it along with all other relevant factors, including the recommendations of the Committee's independent compensation consultant, to determine the CEO's performance-based compensation for the prior year.
 A summary of these discussions was provided to the CEO and was also used to set the CEO's compensation and leadership goals for the following year.

-The individual components of our Named Executive Officers' 2016 compensation packages are described in detail below.
+The individual components of our Named Executive Officers' 2017 compensation packages are described in detail below.

 Base Salaries.
-Our Named Executive Officers were paid the following base salaries during the fiscal year ended September 30, 2016:
+Our Named Executive Officers were paid the following base salaries during the fiscal year ended September 30, 2017:

 Name Base Salary

-Joe A. Raver \$716,154
+Joe A. Raver \$746,154

-Kristina A. Cerniglia \$512,442
+Kristina A. Cerniglia \$506,908

-Kimberly K. Ryan \$476,654
+Kimberly K. Ryan \$471,308

-Christopher H. Trainor \$423,077
+Christopher H. Trainor \$421,538

-Scott P. George \$445,737
+William A. Canady \$406,154